 Overnight options: Mingenew or Mullewa

-Mingenew to Geraldton (approx 100 kilometres)
+Day Two: Mingenew to Geraldton (~100 kilometres)

 Get on the road early today and head to Coalseam Conservation Park, renowned for its endless fields of Western Australian wildflowers.
 During the flowering season, everlastings transform the otherwise sparse plains into a glorious carpet of colour.
 North of Coalseam is Mullewa, a must-see for your wildflower tour, known for its carpets of everlastings.
 The town is surrounded by 8.3 kilometres of mapped out walking trails which come alive during wildflower season.
 Head to Pindar to discover the rare Wreath Leschenaultia flower that blooms along the road and in park lands between August and October.